maziac/DeZog/documentation/Usage.md

 D) As SW breakpoints replace the code at the breakpoint address you cannot place any SW breakpoint inside ROM code.

+E) You cannot set a breakpoint while the debugged program is running.
+This is because no communication between deZog and the debugged program takes place while it is running. to set a breakpoint first pause your program by pressing the yellow NMI button.
+Then set the breakpoint and continue.

-E) Stepping over RST 8 is possible.
+F) Stepping over RST 8 is possible.
 However if RST 8 is used for the ESXDOS file operations you should enable **esxdosRst** with
 ~~~
 "disassemblerArgs": {
     "esxdosRst": true